concourse/governance/README.md

 * `name` - a name for the team, stylized in lowercase.
 * `purpose` - a brief description of the team's focus.
-* `responsibilities` - a list of the team's discrete responsibilities.
+* `responsibilities` - a list of the team's discrete responsibilities, or a link to where they can be found.
 * `members` - a list of contributors to add to the team, e.g. `foo` for `./contributors/foo.yml`.
 * `repos` - a list of GitHub repositories for the team to be added to.